Before You Visit Riga: A Traveler’s Guide to Latvia’s Occupation History and How to Travel There Thoughtfully Today

 Photo by Jorge Franganillo via Flickr

-If travelers begin anywhere in Latvia, they almost always begin in Riga—and for good reason.
-Riga is not only the capital, but the most accessible lens through which Latvia’s layered history becomes visible.
+From what I’ve gathered, most travelers to Latvia almost always begin in Riga—and for good reason.
+Riga is not only the capital of Latvia, but the most accessible lens through which Latvia’s layered history is visible.

-Here, Latvia’s story is not hidden, but it also isn’t theatricalized.
-It exists quietly, insistently, for those willing to look.
-My hope with this post is that you’re one of the millions who visit Latvia each year that are willing to look.
+In Riga, Latvia’s story is right there for you to engage with, and not in a theatricalized way either.
+It’s there quietly, insistently, for those willing to look it in the eye.
+My hope with this post is that you’re one of the millions who visit Latvia each year that sees Latvia for who and what it is.

-• The Museum of the Occupation of Latvia, which traces the 51-year period (1940–1991) of consecutive Soviet, Nazi, and renewed Soviet occupations and holds over 75,000 items, including personal artifacts, photos, and documents, highlighting the repression and resistance during this period
+• The Museum of the Occupation of Latvia: This museum traces the 51-year period (1940–1991) of consecutive Soviet, Nazi, and renewed Soviet occupations.
+It holds over 75,000 items, including personal artifacts, photos, and documents that highlight the repression and resistance of this period in Latvian history.

-• The KGB Corner House, the former headquarters of the Soviet KGB (secret police) from 1940-1941 and 1944-1991 and the site of interrogation and imprisonment that now serves as a museum and exhibition space highlighting the history of Soviet surveillance, repression, and torture during the occupation of Latvia
+• The KGB Corner House: This is the former headquarters of the Soviet KGB (secret police).
+This building was used for this purpose from 1940-1941 and again from 1944-1991.
+It was the site of interrogation and imprisonment.
+It now serves as a museum and exhibition space highlighting the history of Soviet surveillance, repression, and torture during the occupation of Latvia by the Soviets.

-• The Freedom Monument, a 140-ft (42.7-meter) high landmark unveiled in 1935 to honor the soldiers killed during the Latvian War of Independence (1918–1920); it survived the Soviet occupation and became a central rallying point for the national independence movement in the 1980s
+• The Freedom Monument: A 140-foot (42.7-meter) high landmark unveiled in 1935 to honor the soldiers killed during the Latvian War of Independence (1918–1920).
+It survived the Soviet occupation and became a central rallying point for the national independence movement in the 1980s.

-• The Jewish Ghetto and Holocaust Museum, bears witness to the near-erasure of the Jewish community in Latvia by way of their vibrant life before the war, the devastation of the Holocaust (approximately 70,000 Latvian Jews were murdered), and the resilience of those who survived.
+• The Jewish Ghetto and Holocaust Museum: This museum bears witness to the near-erasure of the Jewish community in Latvia by way of their vibrant life before the war, the devastation of the Holocaust (approximately 70,000 Latvian Jews were murdered), and the resilience of those who survived.

-• Soviet-era housing blocks and infrastructure that still shape daily life, best seen in the sprawling, 1960s-1980s residential areas outside the city center of Riga, specifically in neighborhoods like Imanta, Ķengarags, Ziepniekkalns, Pļavnieki, and Mežciems
+• The Soviet-era housing blocks and infrastructure: This is the architecture to understand.
+It still shapes daily life in Riga.
+For the best sample, visit the sprawling, 1960s-1980s residential areas outside the city center of Riga, specifically in neighborhoods like Imanta, Ķengarags, Ziepniekkalns, Pļavnieki, and Mežciems.

-These are not simply “things to see and do in Riga.”
-They are places that ask those who visit to slow down, to absorb, and to hold discomfort alongside the admiration.
+I hope it’s starting to click that these aren’t simply “things to see and do in Riga” in the classic travel guide sense.
+These are places that ask those who visit to slow down, to absorb, and to hold their discomfort alongside their admiration.

-Riga is beautiful.
+I can see from the photos alone that Riga is stunning.
 That’s a fact.
 But it is also honest.
 And that combination is what makes it such a powerful starting point for understanding Latvia as a whole.

-Why This History Should Shape How You Visit Latvia
+Why Knowing This History Has The Power to Shape How You Visit Latvia

 History doesn’t just belong to textbooks.
-It should inform behavior—especially when we travel.
+It should inform behavior.
+Especially when we travel.
+Here is why knowing its history has the power to shape how you visit:

 Where you choose to stay, eat, tour, and shop shapes whose Latvia is being supported.